It Will Take a Bit Longer But Scallops Are Easier Than You Might Think!

 Once you understand how to bind the quilt, determine how to mark the curves.
 Heather’s second tutorial gives a lot of helpful tips for making curves that are evenly spaced on all edges of the quilt.

-While you can use plates, saucers and other items from your kitchen for marking curves, you’ll find that the Easy Scallop Tool by Darlene Zimmerman is easily adjustable so you can make scallops of just the right size.
-The tools comes in two sizes.
+While you can use plates, saucers and other items from your kitchen for marking curves, you’ll find that the Easy Scallop Tool by Darlene Zimmerman (also available here and here) is easily adjustable so you can make scallops of just the right size.
+The tool comes in two sizes.